Volscente/NexusLLM/docs/transformers_theory.md

 3. Positional Encoding &rarr; Encode the position of the original words, so the model won't forget

 # Architecture
+## Introduction
+There are two main elements that differentiate how different LLM works:
+1. The Architecture (e.g., decoder only, encoder only, etc.)
+2. The training process (e.g., pre-training + fine-tuning + etc.)

+In this section we're going to explore the architecture element of LLMs.
 ## General
 The basic architecture of a Transformer is composed by **Encoders** and **Decoders**.